• Skip to primary navigation

 A hand holds red baking soda "dough."

-The very bessssst part
+The very bessssst part of this apple science experiment

 The sizzling sound between baking soda and vinegar is one of my favorite sounds!
 And guess what?
 Kids LOVE it, too.